galantelab/reboot/docs/README.md

 ### Output

    As result, Reboot generates a log file, a .txt file containing mean regression coefficients (with standard deviation, where applicable) for the signature and 2 plots in .pdf.
-The .txt file is in the following format:
+The **signature.txt** file is in the following format:

    | feature | coefficient | sd |
    | --- | --- | --- |